gep13-talks/CakeDemos/README.md

 **NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [adnuguk tag](https://github.com/gep13/CakeDemos/releases/tag/adnuguk).

-// TODO: Update with link to slides once complete

 It was then given at [DDD Scotland 2016](http://ddd.scot/) on 14th May 2016.
-The slides for the talk can be found here.
+The slides for the talk can be found [here](http://www.slideshare.net/gep13/having-your-cake-and-eating-it-too-dddscotland).

 **NOTE:** If you want to see the code and demos that were provided at this presentation, please ensure you use the [DDDScot2016 tag](https://github.com/gep13/CakeDemos/releases/tag/DDDScot2016).